 Start by preheating your oven to 475 degrees Fahrenheit, and then you’ll need a whole chicken, make sure there’s nothing inside.

-Next, we’re gonna make a little mixture that will coat our chicken.
+Next, make a little mixture that will coat our chicken.

 You’ll need 3 tablespoons of olive oil, the juice from 2 limes, which is about 1/4 cup of lime juice, 4 cloves of minced garlic, a tablespoon each of salt and ground cumin, 2 teaspoons of paprika, 2 teaspoons of sugar, and 1 teaspoon each of black pepper and dried oregano.

-Then we’ll stir this together.
-This has some really good flavor in it, and we’re gonna use it to smother our chicken.
+Then stir all together.
+This has excellent flavor, and we use it to smother our chicken.

 For the crispiest skin, You’ll want to go in with your fingers from each end and loosen up the skin on top of that chicken breast.

-Then one of the benefits of loosening up that skin is that you can then spoon some of this mixture right beneath the skin, so it’s in direct contact with the meat.
+Then one of the benefits of loosening up that skin is that you can spoon some of this mixture beneath the skin so it’s in direct contact with the meat.

-Cuz I like to have the meat have flavor as well as the skin.
+Cuz I like to have the meat have flavor and skin.

 Then you’ll also want to coat the outside with it as well.
-So just kind of spoon it onto the skin, or you can use a brush to brush it on.
+So just spoon it onto the skin, or you can use a brush to brush it on.

-You just kind of wrap it around one side, and then close them together, wrap it around the other, and tie it off.
+You just wrap it around one side, then close them together, wrap it around the other, and tie it off.

-Then we’re gonna pop this into that preheated 475-degree oven for about 20 minutes.
-Then after 20 minutes, we’ll reduce the heat to 350 degrees to let it finish cooking.
+Then pop this into that preheated 475-degree oven for about 20 minutes.
+Then after 20 minutes, reduce the heat to 350 degrees to let it finish cooking.

 The chicken needs to reach an internal temperature of 165 degrees Fahrenheit, how long it takes to get there will depend on the size of your chicken, but it should be somewhere around 1 hour.

-Now just before this is done cooking, you’ll want to make your Peruvian green dipping sauce, and this has 1 ingredient you may not be familiar with, It’s called Aji Amarillo paste, and it’s a yellow pepper paste.
+Now just before this is done cooking, you’ll want to make your Peruvian green dipping sauce, which has 1 ingredient you may not be familiar with.
+It’s called Aji Amarillo paste, a yellow pepper paste.

-Now if you don’t have access to this, and you can’t find it and you don’t want to order it off of Amazon, my trick for you is that it kind of tastes like pepperoncini.
+Now, if you don’t have access to this, can’t find it, and don’t want to order it off of Amazon, my trick is that it tastes like pepperoncini.

-So you could just slide a peperoncini into this mix too.
+So you could just slide pepperoncini into this mix too.
 Place 1 cup of fresh cilantro leaves into a food processor or blender.

-You’ll also need 1 to 2 jalapeños, a tablespoon of that Aji Amarillo paste, 2 tablespoons of grated cotija cheese, and if you don’t have cotija you can also substitute with grated Parmesan, 1 clove of minced garlic, 1 tablespoon of olive oil, 1 tablespoon of freshly squeezed lime juice, 1 teaspoon of white vinegar, 1/2 cup of mayo, and then just 1/8 teaspoon of salt.
+You’ll also need 1 to 2 jalapeños, a tablespoon of that Aji Amarillo paste, 2 tablespoons of grated cotija cheese.
+If you don’t have cotija, you can substitute with grated Parmesan, 1 clove of minced garlic, 1 tablespoon of olive oil, 1 tablespoon of freshly squeezed lime juice, 1 teaspoon of white vinegar, 1/2 cup of mayo, and then just 1/8 teaspoon of salt.

-Once your chicken is completely cooked through to 165 degrees Fahrenheit, go ahead and pull it out of the oven, and you’ll want to let your chicken rest for 10 to 15 minutes before slicing and serving.
+Once your chicken is completely cooked to 165 degrees Fahrenheit, go ahead and pull it out of the oven, and you’ll want to let it rest for 10 to 15 minutes before slicing and serving.

-This Oven Roasted Peruvian Chicken recipe is a quick & easy twist on a classic Peruvian dish!
+This Oven Roasted Peruvian Chicken recipe is a quick and easy twist on a classic Peruvian dish!
 You will soon make it part of your weekly dinner menu.